BEST STARTS FOR KIDS

 If your child frequently misunderstands you & has difficulty producing sounds accurately it may be prudent to get their hearing checked, particularly if they're not hearing softer sounds like 'c' and 'g,' or the difference between vowels sounds like 'e' and 'i,' as in pen and pin.

-If you haven't staged the introduction of instructions with your child, by increasing their complexity over time, they may experience less success understanding than you hope.
+If you haven't staged the introduction of instructions with your child, by increasing their complexity over time, they may understand less than you hope.